Wall effects on pressure fluctuations in turbulent channel flow: Green's functions

 \subsubsection{Upper/lower wall Green's functions $G_\pm(y,Y;\kappa=0)$}

-The solution for $G_\pm(y,Y;\kappa=0)$ is again obtained in exactly the same way as for $G_{\rm Kim}(y,Y;\kappa=0)$ (\S\ref{FPCWT_s_AppendixGF_ss_kappaeq0_sss_Kim}), yielding by \eqref{Eq_FPCWT_s_AppendixGF_ss_kappaeq0_sss_FSGF_001}
+The solution for $G_\pm(y,Y;\kappa=0)$ is again obtained in exactly the same way as for $G_{\rm Kim}(y,Y;\kappa=0)$ (\S\ref{WEPFTCF_s_AppendixGF_ss_kappaeq0_sss_Kim}), yielding by \eqref{Eq_WEPFTCF_s_AppendixGF_ss_kappaeq0_sss_FSGF_001}

-The boundary-conditions for the gradient at the wall $y=\mp\tfrac{1}{2}L_y$, and for boundedness at $\pm\infty$, are again satisfied by relations analogous to \eqrefsab{Eq_FPCWT_s_AppendixGF_ss_kappaeq0_sss_Kim_005}{Eq_FPCWT_s_AppendixGF_ss_kappaeq0_sss_FSGF_002}, iff the compatibility relation \eqref{Eq_FPCWT_s_AppendixGF_ss_kappaeq0_sss_Kim_001} holds.
+The boundary-conditions for the gradient at the wall ($y=\mp\tfrac{1}{2}L_y$), and for boundedness at $\pm\infty$, are again satisfied by relations analogous to \eqrefsab{Eq_WEPFTCF_s_AppendixGF_ss_kappaeq0_sss_Kim_005}{Eq_WEPFTCF_s_AppendixGF_ss_kappaeq0_sss_FSGF_002}, iff the compatibility relation \eqref{Eq_WEPFTCF_s_AppendixGF_ss_kappaeq0_sss_Kim_001} holds.